 Also, don’t be too specific

-We know, we just told you the exact opposite, but hear us out.
-If you get too specific in your plan (whether that’s in how you want to operate, who your ideal guest is, etc) you don’t leave yourself very much wiggle room.
-Yes, you want to have a clear direction to launch your business into the future, but you don’t want to close yourself off to other possibilities.
+If you get too specific in your plan, you don’t leave yourself very much wiggle room.
+Yes, you want to have a clear direction of where your business is going.
+But you don’t want to close yourself off to other possibilities.

-We all know just how much life can ebb and flow over time.
 Be firm about the destination (your business goals) but flexible about the journey (how you will achieve those goals).
-As you can see, there is a sweet spot somewhere in there.
+There’s a sweet spot in there somewhere.

-To help you get started, we’ve created an Airbnb business plan example in PDF that you can download and customize for free.
-The Airbnb business plan sample was designed with three specific pain points in mind:
+We’ve created a free Airbnb business plan PDF that you can download and customize to get started.
+This business plan template for Airbnb was designed with three specific pain points in mind:

-Why do I need one in the first place?
+Why do I need a business plan in the first place?

 What do I need to do before I can start creating my business plan?

-Fill in the form below to download our Airbnb business plan template in PDF and get your vacation rental business off to a good start!
+Fill in the form below to download our Airbnb business plan template free of charge!

 Don’t see the form to download our Airbnb Business Plan?
 Click here.